 Pet dander can get everywhere in the home, even places where the pet has not ventured.
 For example, even a house guest who arrives without their pet may have dander clinging to them or their luggage.
 This dander unintentionally spreads around in your home.

-Your new latex mattress will make a huge difference - but you'll still need to keep other areas of your room safe from allergens.
-Upholstery of any kind, such as stuffed chairs and upholstered headboards, attract allergens and are extremely difficult to clean.
+Your new latex mattress will make a huge difference - but you will still need to keep other areas of your room safe from allergens.
+Upholstery of any kind, such as stuffed chairs and upholstered headboards, can attract allergens and are extremely difficult to clean.
 You simply cannot get the allergens out of upholstery.
 Instead, go with wood and glass furniture.
 A clean-cut modern look is about more than just aesthetics.
 It's about having surfaces which can easily be wiped down to remove every trace of allergens.

-for you is a latex mattress because it is naturally allergen-free.
+If you are an allergy sufferer, the best mattress for you is a latex mattress because it is naturally allergen-free.
 Not only will a latex mattress decrease your allergy symptoms at night, but its sheer luxury and restfulness will help your whole body feel better.